 First year options

-First Year Foundations: Woodsworth One
+First-Year Foundations: Woodsworth One

-First Year Foundations (also known as the One programs) are optional programs that combine seminars and experiential learning opportunities specially designed to help first-year students get off to a solid start at U of T. No application is necessary for WDW One.
+First-Year Foundations: Ones Programs are optional programs that combine seminars and experiential learning opportunities specially designed to help first-year students get off to a solid start at U of T. No application is necessary for WDW One.
 If you’re a first-year full-time student in the Faculty of Arts & Science you are eligible, regardless of college affiliation.

 The Woodsworth One program has two streams: Order and Disorder and Popular Culture today.
 All courses are capped at 30 students.
 Order and Disorder explores issues pertaining to law, crime, warfare and justice.
 It draws upon criminology, sociology, political science, philosophy and history.
 Popular Culture Today examines the products of the entertainment industry -- movies, music, and more -- and the behaviours associated with their consumption, exploring popular culture's economic, social, and political meaning and importance.
 Both streams include skills workshops, field trips, guest lectures, and films.
 No application is necessary.
 Visit the Woodsworth One website to learn more.

 First-Year Foundations Seminars

 The Faculty of Arts & Science First-Year Foundations Seminars are open only to newly-admitted Faculty of Arts & Science students.
 They are full-credit or half-credit courses that focus on the discussion of issues, questions and controversies surrounding a particular discipline (or several disciplines) in a small-group setting.
 With a maximum enrolment of 24 students each, these seminars encourage the development of critical thinking, writing, oral presentation and research skills.
 Foundations Seminars are an ideal way to have an enjoyable and challenging small-class experience in your first year.

 There are a number of Foundations Seminars offered right here at Woodsworth College.
 Learn more about the Woodsworth's First-Year Foundations Seminars.